Skip to content

 Catana 401

 The Catana 401 replaced the 381 and 411.
 These are very popular boats.
-The 401 was an updated 381 with a new cockpit mould from the cockpit bulkhead aft.
+The 401 was an updated 381 with a new cockpit mold from the cockpit bulkhead aft.

-When Catana stopped production of the 401, they sold the moulds to Phisa, which lengthened them, made some other changes and sold it as the Phisa 42.
-They are worth a look, as the interior finish was upgraded on the Phisa.
+When Catana stopped production of the 401, they sold the molds to Phisa, which lengthened them and made some other changes and sold it as the Phisa 42.
+Worth a look, as the interior finish was upgraded on the Phisa.

 Catana 472 (2000)